 Trends in life expectancy are important and have been studied in Mexico and its states [4-6].
 However, life expectancy masks substantial heterogeneity in individual mortality trajectories [7, 8], referred here as lifespan variation.
-This age-at-death variation expresses a fundamental inequality between individuals [9], and it has arisen as an important topic since it addresses the growing interest in health inequalities [10].
-Studying both life expectancy and lifespan variation is important because individuals take decisions based not only on their expected lifetime, but also on the uncertainty in their timing of death [11].
+Variability in ages-at-death expresses a fundamental inequality among individuals [9], and it has arisen as an important topic since it addresses the growing interest in health inequalities [10].
+Studying both life expectancy and lifespan variation adds an important dimension to the study of population health because these indicators represent individuals’ decisions based not only on their expected lifetime, but also on the uncertainty in their timing of death [11].
 Most studies have found a negative association between these two measures, suggesting that as life expectancy increases, variation in lifespans decreases [8, 12-14].
-However, at the subnational level some evidence suggest that increases in variation occur with simultaneous increases in life expectancy, mostly due to a slowdown in mortality improvements in working ages [15, 16].
-In Mexico, homicide mortality is concentrated between ages 15 and 50, affecting mainly males.
+However, at the subnational level some evidence suggests that increases in lifespan variation may simultaneously occur with increases in life expectancy, mostly due to a slowdown in mortality improvements in working ages (e.g., premature mortality) [15, 16].
+This is particularly relevant for countries that have experienced an upsurge in homicides since this increase has mainly affected working age individuals.
+In Mexico, for example, homicide mortality is concentrated between ages 15 and 50, affecting mainly males.
+We thus hypothesize that the Mexican population may be experiencing increases in lifespan variation in tandem with improvements in overall life expectancy at the subnational level because of raising homicide rates.
+We also expect larger changes in lifespan variation among men and expect uneven variability across States in the country due to the changing dynamics of violence and homicides in Mexico [cite].
 In addition, there exist large inequalities in epidemiological profiles between states in the country [6].
 Therefore, it is possible that the upsurge of homicides in the country have had a large impact on lifespan variation at the population level, but also the effect might be uneven across the country.

+This paper makes three main contributions.
+First, it contributes to the literature on lifespan variability and inequalities in health in the context of rising homicides.
+Most literature in this area focuses on social determinants of health (e.g., socioeconomic status and health risk factors) as proximate determinants of lifespan variability and health inequality.
+In contrast, our paper highlights the role of violence, and its ultimate consequence in the form of homicides, among young adults on increasing lifespan variability.
 To date, no comprehensive study of lifespan variation has focus on the effect of the sharp increase in homicide mortality under periods of life expectancy decline or stagnation.
+A second contribution is its focus on Mexico.
+Mexico is experiencing a growing violence associated with the war on drugs started last decade making the increase in homicides a serious health policy concern.
+Understanding the consequences that homicides have on population health is important for Mexican policy makers, and for policy makers in other countries that are experiencing similar increase in homicides such as Honduras and El Salvador in Central America.
+Finally, this analysis contributes to our knowledge of regional variation in lifespans.